 Wrike is primarily used as an integrated marketing communication platform to streamline data and file sharing.
 With Wrike, you no longer need to depend on siloed messaging and storage platforms like Slack and Dropbox.

 Its most prominent features include activity planning, activity tracking, asset categorization, and resource management.
-Wrike, unlike Welcome, has a relatively complex interface that may be hard to navigate.
+Wrike, unlike Content Marketing Platform, has a relatively complex interface that may be hard to navigate.

 Mostly, HR teams use Monday.com to automate hiring workflows.
 On top of that, it offers a number of features, including access controls and permission, account management, activity/news feed, and applicant tracking.